Samoan language: Similarities to other Austronesian languages

 Despite the geographical distance, there are many shared words between different Austronesian languages.
 Below is a list of examples from 4 other Malayo-Polynesian languages: Tongan, Hawaiian, Maanyan, Malay.
 Note the presence of IPA(key) where available.

 Language preservation

 Though it is not the primary language of a number of nations outside of Samoa, there is an effort by the descendants of Samoans to learn the native language of their ancestors and to better understand their origins and history.
 Much like any language, a shift is occurring in the way words are spoken and pronounced, especially as Samoans further integrate with other languages.
-Unfortunately, most looking to learn Samoan are forced to turn to written materials instead of living examples.
+Most looking to learn Samoan are forced to turn to written materials instead of living examples.
 To preserve the language, linguists must use diacritical marks.
 Without them, the actual pronunciations of words quickly become altered and lost.
 The marks are commonly found before, under and above letters in words and are especially helpful for students and non-native speakers to realize the difference the vowels and glottal stops can make in the pronunciation of words.